redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 * `CentOS`_
 * `Red Hat Enterprise Linux`_ (often referred to as `RHEL`_ for short)

-While these distros are the target environment, it should be noted that lessions learned here should be applicable across all distributions that are `RPM based`_ but the examples will need to be adapted for distribution specific items such as prerequisite installation items, guidelines, or macros.
+While these distros are the target environment, it should be noted that lessons learned here should be applicable across all distributions that are `RPM based`_ but the examples will need to be adapted for distribution specific items such as prerequisite installation items, guidelines, or macros.
 (More on macros later)